Exercise Stimulates The Formation Of New Brain Cel…

 The fires have died down and the war, while not over, is some distance away now.

-This necessarily precipitates a conversation along the lines of “now what”?
+This necessarily precipitates a conversation along the lines of now what?

 Aside from continuing to remain comfortably clean and sober we start to take a look at what meaningful steps lie on the horizon.

-The link to the following video created By RSA Animate featuring Dan Pink offers great insight that can parallel an appropriate response to the “what’s next” question.
+The link to the following video created By RSA Animate featuring Dan Pink offers great insight that can parallel an appropriate response to the whats next question.

 CLICK…